 A Lodger Agreement is used when a landlord wants to rent a room in a furnished property where the landlord lives and shares common parts of the property (e.g. bathroom, toilet, kitchen and sitting room) with the tenant or tenants.
 If you want to rent a room in your flat or house, then this Lodgers Agreement can only be used in situations where the property is your principal home.

-The SpareRoom Lodger Agreement has been solicitor approved and is suitable for landlords in England & Wales.
+The SpareRoom Lodger Agreement is suitable for landlords in England & Wales.
 It's available for just £7.50 for the PDF download version.

 For agreements valid in Scotland, please click the following link: